filamentphp/filament/packages/forms/docs/03-fields.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/W_eNyimRi3w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Some of the techniques described in the [advanced forms](advanced) section are required to create dependant selects.
-These techniques can be applied across all form components for many dynamic customisation possibilities.
+These techniques can be applied across all form components for many dynamic customization possibilities.

 ### Populating automatically from a relationship